Get into dropshipping. Manufacturers ship products directly to your customer for you. You get all the upside without any of the inherent headaches.

 Just like an eBay seller, the best dropshipper for you is the one selling what you’re interested in buying (and reselling).
 They will reliably, communicatively, and quickly ship the product you’re after at a price that’s profitable for you — it’s about finding your best.

-Most dropshippers use a Shopify or Wix store and an automation app like Modalyst or Oberlo.
-If you’re new to dropshipping, this is definitely the easiest way to get set up.
+Most drop shippers use a Shopify or Wix store and an automation app like Modalyst or Oberlo.
+If you’re new to dropshipping, this is the easiest way to get set up.

 Why Shopify is the best way to start your dropshipping business

-That means, you are basically setting up the equivalent to any ecommerce store.
+That means you are setting up the equivalent of any ecommerce store.
 For ecommerce stores, the clear winner is Shopify.
 It’s been the frontrunner for a while.
 What’s most important about that for dropshipping is that the app store is super robust.
 Most stores use Shopify, so developers looking to make a high-quality app develop it for the Shopify app store.

 So, if you haven’t already set up your Shopify store, that needs to go on your to-do list.
 Here is a link that’ll walk you through the process.